Election Returning Officer

 By appointing Electoral Reform Services as your Returning Officer, your organisation is assured of independence and impartiality.

-As the UK’s leading independent provider of end-to-end ballot, election and voting services, we have decades of experience in overseeing voting processes and handling appeals and complaints that arise.
-We bring consistency and transparency to all parties in the election process.
+As the UK’s leading independent provider of end-to-end ballot, election and voting services, ERS has decades of experience in overseeing voting processes and handling appeals and complaints that arise.
+We bring consistency, integrity and transparency to all parties in the election process.

 As your Returning Officer, we will:

 - validate every nomination form received